mozart/mozart2/README.md

 *   git and Subversion to grab the source code
 *   java >= 1.6.0
-*   gcc >= 4.7.1 on Windows and Linux; or clang >= 3.1 on Mac OS
+*   gcc >= 4.7.1 on Windows, Linux and Mac OS < 10.8;
+    or clang >= 3.1 on Mac OS >= 10.8
 *   cmake >= 2.8.6
-*   development version of Boost >= 1.49.0
+*   Boost >= 1.49.0 (with development files)
+*   Tcl/Tk 8.5 or 8.6 (with development files)
 *   emacs

-On Linux and Mac OS, use your favorite package manager to grab these tools.
+On Linux, use your favorite package manager to grab these tools.
+Refer to the specialized Readmes for recommendations on Mac OS and Windows.

-On Windows, we recommend that you use the
-[MinGW distro](http://nuwen.net/mingw.html) of nuwen.net, which is enabled for C++11 and Boost.

 ## Suggested directory layout